 Even when perfectly executed, which becomes more difficult at lower budgets, open concept bathrooms reduce privacy to a level few people can willingly commit to.
 Since bathrooms are often deal breakers or makers, buyers apprehensive to combine private spaces will give homes with this trend a quick pass.

 Jon Jordan, certified contractor and owner of Evergreen Home Exteriors & Remodeling in Tacoma, WA confirms the sentiment:

 “Many people have opted for open concept design in rooms like the kitchen, but we haven’t seen that as much with the bathroom.
 It can be a bit jarring to use the bathroom without privacy, and that’s been the biggest barrier for people to overcome.”

 Jordan’s rare clients who request the open concept most often reference a hotel they stayed in as inspiration.
 However, more often than not, homeowners stick to traditional bathroom layouts, desiring a strong return on investment for a pricey remodel (on average, between $6,021 to $15,058, according to HomeAdvisor).

 Pulling off open-concept bathroom design

 Designing an open concept bathroom goes beyond knocking down the bedroom wall and exposing the bathroom as-is.
-This project requires a highly-skilled architect or designer to design a space that is equally aesthetically pleasing and functionally efficient.
+This project requires a highly skilled architect or designer to design a space that is equally aesthetically pleasing and functionally efficient.

 “It’s got everything to do with the choice of materials and the use of them.
 That is the art of interior design to a large extent.
-It’s understanding the proportions of the space and how do you choose to give life to them,” elucidates Shaw.
+It’s understanding the proportions of the space and how do you choose to give life to them,” says Shaw.